The Business (Tiësto song): Usage in media

 "The Business" appeared in the opening montage of Hockey Night in Canada's coverage of Game 4 of the 2021 Stanley Cup Finals between the Montreal Canadiens and the Tampa Bay Lightning.
-It has also been used as the music that precedes kick off in every match of the 2022 FIFA World Cup in Qatar.
+It has also been used as the music that precedes kick off in every match of the 2022 FIFA World Cup and the 2023 AFC Asian Cup in Qatar.